 3. Give Your Child Room to Make Mistakes

 It’s tough to be the parent of a child with special needs.
-You may want to watch their every move and make sure they’re not getting hurt or behaving inappropriately.
-But when a child has the freedom to express him- or herself, they can be given the opportunity to discover social boundaries or their own strengths on their own.
-This can be a much more powerful way of teaching self-confidence than constantly praising their achievements.
+You may want to watch their every move and make sure they’re not hurting themselves or behaving inappropriately.
+But when a child has the freedom to express him- or herself, they have the opportunity to discover social boundaries or their own strengths on their own.
+Constant praise can be one of the more powerful ways to build confidence in your special needs child.
 Let your child discover their achievements on their own and bring them to your attention.

 At Special Strong, we know how important it is to build confidence in children with special needs.
 It’s difficult for anyone to muster the motivation and self-confidence to maintain a workout regimen, but it can be especially difficult for children with ADD, ADHD, Down Syndrome, Autism or general IDD.
 We’re passionate about catering to these differences and providing your child with special attention.